Field hockey: Playing surface

 Since the 1970s, sand-based pitches have been favoured as they dramatically speed up the game.
 However, in recent years there has been a massive increase in the number of "water-based" artificial turfs.
 Water-based synthetic turfs enable the ball to be transferred more quickly than on sand-based surfaces.
 It is this characteristic that has made them the surface of choice for international and national league competitions.
 Water-based surfaces are also less abrasive than sand-based surfaces and reduce the level of injury to players when they come into contact with the surface.
-The FIH are now proposing that new surfaces being laid should be of a hybrid variety which require less watering.
+Following the 2018 FIH Congress it was decided that new surfaces being laid should be of a hybrid variety which require less watering.
 This is due to the negative ecological effects of the high water requirements of water-based synthetic fields.
 It has also been stated that the decision to make artificial surfaces mandatory greatly favoured more affluent countries who could afford these new pitches.

 Rules and play

 Overview

-The game is played between two teams of eleven, 10 field players and one goal keeper, are permitted to be on the pitch at any one time.
+The game is played between two teams of eleven; 10 field players and one goal keeper are permitted to be on the pitch at any one time.
 The remaining players may be substituted in any combination.
 There is an unlimited number of times a team can sub in and out.
 Substitutions are permitted at any point in the game, apart from between the award and end of a penalty corner; two exceptions to this rule is for injury or suspension of the defending goalkeeper, which is not allowed when playing with a field keep, or a player can exit the field, but you must wait until after the penalty corner is complete.
 Play is not stopped for a substitution (except of a goalkeeper), the players leave and rejoin the match simultaneously at the half-way line.

 Players are permitted to play the ball with the flat of the 'face side' and with the edges of the head and handle of the field hockey stick with the exception that, for reasons of safety, the ball may not be struck 'hard' with a forehand edge stroke, because of the difficulty of controlling the height and direction of the ball from that stroke.

 The flat side is always on the "natural" side for a right-handed person swinging the stick at the ball from right to left.
 Left-handed sticks are rare, as International Hockey Federation rules forbid their use in a game.
 To make a strike at the ball with a left-to-right swing the player must present the flat of the 'face' of the stick to the ball by 'reversing' the stick head, i.e. by turning the handle through approximately 180° (while a reverse edge hit would turn the stick head through approximately 90° from the position of an upright forehand stroke with the 'face' of the stick head).